Breast Augmentation Surgeons

-Ms Lucy Khan undertakes breast implant augmentation following a comprehensive surgical assessment and careful discussion about your goals and the look you want to achieve.
-At the clinic (Edinburgh or Stirling), you will have the chance to simulate a breast augmentation on your own chest using our volume-matched implant shells.
-This allows you to see and feel your potential implant-augmented breasts in real life, not just on a screen.
+Ms Lucy Khan and Mr Chris Cartlidge undertake breast implant augmentation following a full surgical assessment and careful discussion about your goals.
+We find out the look you want to achieve.
+At the clinic you will simulate a breast augmentation on your own chest using our breast implant shells.
+You can see and feel your potential implant-augmented breasts in real life, not just on a screen.

 Why do people have a breast augmentation?